Tencent/ScriptX/docs/en/NativeBinding.md

 #### `ScriptClass::ScriptClass(ConstructFromCpp<T>)`
 This is another constructor of ScriptClass.
 The usage scenario is that a certain binding class requires a lot of C++ dependencies when constructing it.
 In this way, going through another ScriptX will cause a lot of type conversion and troublesome.
 So provide this constructor, directly use C++new as an instance, and then get the corresponding ScriptObject through `getScriptObejct` and return it to ScriptX.

+Please use this competence with extra CAUTION, read the doc in header file with care, otherwise you may face strange crashes (memory issue).

+YOU HAVE BEEN WARNED.

 ```c++

 class MyImage: public script::ScriptClass {